-By a theoretical point of view, several approaches have been carried out to study the approximation and generalization properties of graph neural networks.
-In \cite{scarselli2008computational}, the authors proved the universal approximation properties of the original graph neural network model, \textit{modulo} the unfolding equivalence.
-Universal approximation is shown for GNNs with random node initialization in \cite{abboud2020} while, in~\cite{xu2018powerful}, GNNs are shown to be able to encode any graph with countable input features.
+Some studies have been dedicated to the approximation and generalization properties of Graph Neural Networks.
+In \cite{scarselli2008computational}, the authors proved the universal approximation properties of the original Graph Neural Network model, \textit{modulo} the unfolding equivalence.
+The universal approximation is shown for GNNs with random node initialization in \cite{abboud2020}, while, in~\cite{xu2018powerful}, GNNs are shown to be able to encode any graph with countable input features.
 Moreover, the authors of \cite{dasoulas2019coloring} proved that GNNs, provided with a colored local iterative procedure (CLIP), can be universal approximators for functions on graphs with node attributes.
-The approximation property has been extended also to Folklore Graph Neural Networks in~\cite{maron2019provably} and to Linear Graph Neural Networks and general GNNs in \cite{azizian2020expressive,maron2018invariant}, both in the invariant and equivariant case.
-Recently, the universal approximation theorem has been proved for modern message passing graph neural networks by \cite{d2021unifying}.
-Despite the availability of universal approximation theorems for static graphs with node attributes, the theory lacks results about approximation capability of other types of graphs such as dynamic graphs and graphs with attributes on both nodes and edges. \\ The aim of this paper, is that of extending the results on the expressive power of GNNs for dynamic graphs and SAUHGs with node and edge attributes.
+The approximation property has also been extended to Folklore Graph Neural Networks in~\cite{maron2019provably} and Linear Graph Neural Networks, and general GNNs in \cite{azizian2020expressive,maron2018invariant}, both in the invariant and equivariant case.
+Recently, the universal approximation theorem has been proved for modern message-passing graph neural networks by \cite{d2021unifying} giving a hint on the properties of the network architecture (e.g., the number of layers, the characterization of the aggregation function).
+A relation between the graph diameter and the computational power of GNNs has been established in~\cite{loukas2019graph}, where the GNNs are assimilated to the so--called LOCAL models and it is proved that a GNN with a number of layers larger than the diameter of the graph can compute any Turing function of the graph.
+Nevertheless, no information on the aggregation function characterization is given.

+Despite the availability of universal approximation theorems for static graphs with node attributes, the theory lacks results about the approximation capability of other types of graphs, such as dynamic graphs and graphs with attributes on both nodes and edges.
+Therefore, this paper aims to extend the results of the expressive power of GNNs for dynamic graphs and SAUHGs with node and edge attributes.